alex-migwi/cs-octo-downloads/README.md

 ## Getting Started

-1.To use this plugin just upload to the plugins folder in OctoberCMS.
+*  To use this plugin just upload to the plugins folder in OctoberCMS.
-2.Upload files on the backend via Downloads Menu
+*  Upload files on the backend via Downloads Menu
-3.Add the filedownloads component to the downloads resource page
+*  Add the filedownloads component to the downloads resource page

 ```
 {% component 'downloadlist' %}